kmatheussen/radium/issue_template.md

 If you are reporting a bug, please use the template below.

+The most important part of the template is the step-by-step recipe.
 When making a step-by-step recipe, you often include crucial steps that you wouldn't have thought of otherwise.

 It's hard to know what's relevant, so just describe all steps down to the smallest detail.